Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 GNC, same with you.
 And I haven't heard from you on the heaters yet, on the IMU.

 Roger, FLIGHT.
-Preliminary look at it, looks like we can pull all the circuit breakers - power on the heaters.
+Preliminary look at it, looks like we can pull all the circuit breakers - power down the heaters.
 But we're still trying to get a handle on it.

 We may well have no choice.